 - Take pictures of your vehicle immediately following the repairs.

-Read our blog,“What to do after a car accident in Ontario”
+For more information check out our blog: “What to do after a car accident in Ontario”

 How to report car insurance frauds